 Scarily Competent Tracker: Kroot characters can be built for this, their hunter's instincts combined with the ability to have a keenness of perception beyond the limits of humans means that they can sniff out prey (bestial or otherwise) from the merest hint of their presence.

 Scoring Points: The Endeavor system in the rules is structured this way.
 Essentially for any given business venture to be considered successful for a Rogue Trader, they need to score beyond a certain threshold of Achievement Points.
-Achievement Points can be granted for actions which will help make the venture successful, such as setting up future trading agreements, acquiring new treasure, or simply building up their reputation for future leverage.
+Achievement Points can be earned for actions that help make the venture successful, such as setting up future trading agreements, acquiring new treasure, or simply building up their reputation for future leverage.
 Conversely, Achievement Points can be deducted for things which will hurt the venture, like making enemies out of potential long-term trading partners, spending excessive amounts of their own resources, or suffering a humiliating defeat.
-If by the end of the Endeavor the Explorers have gotten enough Achievement Points, they gain the Profit Factor from the Endeavor with bonuses for exceeding the threshold by various amounts.
+If, by the end of the Endeavor, the Explorers have enough Achievement Points, they gain the Profit Factor from the Endeavor with bonuses for exceeding the threshold by various amounts.

 Screw the Rules, I Have Money!: Rogue Traders are allowed to get around a great deal of the regulations of the Imperium, essentially because they're some of the most wealthy and powerful individuals in the galaxy (emphasis on individuals).

 The root of it is actually more "Screw the rules, I have Navigators."
 The caste with exclusive access to the limited gene-lines that are the only people that can drive FTL ships (without going homicidally insane) pretty much makes them the one subset of humanity that the Emperor's men CAN'T touch.
 Lose the Navigators, or even get a significant number of them killed fighting for control, and the whole Empire goes down in months.